 Extracurricular activities of the "Team Twente" teams.
-In any case, this category is eligible to remuneration for the time spent working in the team.
+In any case, this Category is eligible to remuneration for the time spent working in the team.

-Note 1: To ensure that an increase of the number of Twente teams in category 4 will not reflect on other boards and committees of associations, this will never lead to a decrease of the other categories from Annex B. This implies that an increase of category 4 brings about an increase in the budget for FOBOS.
+Note 1: To ensure that an increase of the number of Twente teams in Category 4 will not reflect on other boards and committees of associations, this will never lead to a decrease of the other Categories from Annex B. This implies that an increase of Category 4 brings about an increase in the budget for FOBOS.

-Note 2: This category only contains teams with the predicate Twentse Teams by approval of the Board of the Twente Team umbrella organization with the consent of their supervisory board.
+Note 2: This Category only contains teams with the predicate Twentse Teams by approval of the Board of the Twente Team umbrella organization with the consent of their supervisory board.
 This list can fluctuate per year.
 Of course, every student must comply with the terms and conditions to be eligible for a remuneration.

-Note 3: For calendar years 2018 this category is as follows:
+Note 3: For the calendar years 2018 and 2019 this category is as follows:

 - 1. Electric Bike Team

 - 2. Green Team

 - 3. Robo Team

 - 4. Solar Boat Team

 - 5. Solar Team

+- 6. A3T (as from 2019)

-4. Distribution within category 2
+4. Distribution within Category 2

-For the distribution of grants in category 2, there is made a distinction based on the various sectors.
+For the distribution of grants in Category 2, there is made a distinction based on the various sectors.
 This distinction arises from the difference in workload and to what extent they meet the criteria.